Miguel González (pitcher)

 Miguel Ángel González Martínez (born May 27, 1984), also known by his nickname El Mariachi, is a Mexican former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Baltimore Orioles from 2012 to 2015, the White Sox from 2016 through 2017, the Texas Rangers in 2017 and the Chicago White Sox in 2018.
+He played in Major League Baseball (MLB) from 2012 to 2018 for the Baltimore Orioles, Chicago White Sox, and Texas Rangers.
 He played college baseball at Los Angeles Mission College.

 Early life

 González was born in Mexico but moved with his family to San Fernando, California at four years old.
 He grew up a fan of the Los Angeles Dodgers.
 González attended San Fernando High School and Los Angeles Mission College.

 Career

 Los Angeles Angels of Anaheim

 González was originally signed by the Los Angeles Angels of Anaheim as an amateur free agent in 2005.
 The following two years, he earned a number of honors with the Arkansas Travelers (Texas League/Double-A).

 Boston Red Sox

 He was selected by Boston in the 2008 Rule 5 draft.
 Out during the regular season while recovering from a knee injury, he made a comeback with the Venados de Mazatlán of the Mexican Pacific League.

 In 2009, González underwent Tommy John surgery and missed the entire season.
 He was outrighted to Pawtucket in November 2009.